Here's What To Do If Your Financial Information Has Been Compromised

 Sometimes it's hard to determine exactly what information was breached and so it's better to take all precautions including changing your passwords.

 Again, if your personal and financial information happens to be part of a security breach, don't panic.
-It's annoying yes, but if you take these 3 actions you'll be good - better safe than sorry.
+It's annoying yes, but if you take the above actions you'll be good - better safe than sorry.

 Bola Sokunbi is the founder of Clever Girl Finance and she's passionate about helping women take control of their money so they can live life on their own terms.